-The deadline for submitting an appeal is 10 working days from the date of publication of the result(s) concerned; however, if you do wish to submit an appeal you are encouraged to do so as early as is practicable.
+The deadline for submitting an appeal is 10 working days from the date of publication of the result(s) concerned or the notification of the termination of your student registration; however, if you do wish to submit an appeal you are encouraged to do so as early as is practicable.

-That the University did not act in accordance with the relevant Regulations and/or Procedures in the provision and execution of the assessment process and that this, in turn, had a significant impact on the student.
+If you are appealing on the basis of a Procedural Defect you are saying the University did not act in accordance with the relevant Regulations and/or Procedures in the provision and execution of the assessment process and that this, in turn, had a significant impact on the student.

 Appeals under this ground may relate to: